 Delivering high-quality technical and mechanical 2D drafting and drawing, LibreCAD lends itself well to engineering, architecture, laser cutting, and CNC milling.

 Standout features include a rich portfolio of shapes, dimensional tools, snap tools, hatching patterns, and multi-layer drafting capabilities.
-You can also prepare projects for machining in a selection of the most popular file formats, thanks to the integrated CAM tools.
+Thanks to the integrated CAM tools, you can also prepare projects for machining in a selection of the most popular file formats.

 We also like LibreCAD for housing an intuitive and clean interface, somewhat reminiscent of AutoCAD.

-It’s easy to learn, partly thanks to a vibrant community pumping out documentation, in-depth guides, and ready to help if you encounter any obstacles.
+It’s easy to learn, partly thanks to a vibrant community pumping out documentation and in-depth guides, and ready to help if you encounter any obstacles.

 Furthermore, LibreCAD is designed to promote user modification and extensions.
 New features and updates pop up regularly, further extending LibreCAD’s already impressive toolset.

 OpenSCAD is best described as a 3D compiler that creates solid 3D CAD models based on script files.